ApiLogicServer/app_fiddle/readme.md

 * **User Interface:** the app now has help text that walks you through the key features

 You can run the app.
 First, stop the server using the red "stop" button).
-Then, restart with the same procedure as Step 2, above, choosing ***3.
+Then, restart with the same procedure as Step 2, above, but choose Run Configuration ***3.
 API Logic Project: Logic***.
 Observe the customizations:

 1. Click Category - you need to **login** now (user u1, password p).
 That's because authentication has been activated.